sts10/ink/README.md

 To install ink v 0.0.4,

 1. Download or clone this Git repo.
 I’d recommend saving/cloning it somewhere in your “code” directory, but it doesn't really matter where you put it.
 Inside you’ll find a .sh file and a README.
 2. Open the ink.sh file in a text editor like Sublime.
-On line 5, put in the path to your Octopress directory (user.github.io).
+On line 5, for the variable BLOG_DIRECTORY, replace my path with the path to your Octopress directory (user.github.io).
 Then verify that line 37 is the correct path from your github.io directory to your posts (it probably is).
 3. Next, you’ll want to put a function in your bash profile so you can call ink from anywhere in your terminal.
 To open your bash profile, run the following in your command line: ```open ~/.bash_profile```.
 Paste in this function in the top level:
 ```
 function ink { bash /Users/$USER/Documents/code/ink/ink.sh "$1" }